Tribune of the plebs: Powers of the tribunes

 Although sometimes referred to as plebeian magistrates, the tribunes of the people, like the plebeian aediles, who were created at the same time, were technically not magistrates, as they were elected by the plebeian assembly alone.
 However, they functioned very much like magistrates of the Roman state.
 They could convene the concilium plebis, which was entitled to pass legislation affecting the plebeians alone (plebiscita), and beginning in 493 BC to elect the plebeian tribunes and aediles.
 From the institution of the tribunate, any one of the tribunes of the plebs was entitled to preside over this assembly.
 The tribunes were entitled to propose legislation before the assembly.
 By the third century BC, the tribunes also had the right to call the senate to order, and lay proposals before it.

 Ius intercessionis, also called intercessio, the power of the tribunes to intercede on behalf of the plebeians and veto the actions of the magistrates, was unique in Roman history.
 Because they were not technically magistrates, and thus possessed no maior potestas, they relied on their sacrosanctity to obstruct actions unfavourable to the plebeians.
 Being sacrosanct, no person could harm the tribunes or interfere with their activities.
 To do so, or to disregard the veto of a tribune, was punishable by death, and the tribunes could order the death of persons who violated their sacrosanctity.
 This could be used as a protection when a tribune needed to arrest someone.
 This sacrosanctity also made the tribunes independent of all magistrates; no magistrate could veto the action of a tribune.
 If a magistrate, the senate, or any other assembly disregarded the orders of a tribune, he could "interpose the sacrosanctity of his person" to prevent such action.
-Only a dictator (or perhaps an interrex) was exempted from the veto power.
+Even a dictator (and presumably an interrex) was not exempted from the veto power, although some sources may suggest the contrary.

 The tribunes could veto acts of the Roman senate.
 The tribune Tiberius Sempronius Gracchus imposed his veto on all government functions in 133 BC, when the senate attempted to block his agrarian reforms by imposing the veto of another tribune.

 Tribunes also possessed the authority to enforce the right of provocatio ad populum, a precursor of the modern right of habeas corpus.
 This entitled a citizen to appeal the actions of a magistrate by shouting appello tribunos! ("I call upon the tribunes") or provoco ad populum! ("I appeal to the people").
 Once invoked, this right required one of the tribunes to assess the situation, and determine the lawfulness of the magistrate's action.
 Any action taken in defiance of this right was illegal on its face.
 In effect, this gave the tribunes of the people unprecedented power to protect individuals from the arbitrary exercise of state power, and afforded Roman citizens a degree of liberty unequalled in the ancient world.
 If the tribune decided to act, he would impose his ius intercessionis ("right of intercession").